-Instructor: Thomas Lam, 2834 East Hall, firstname.lastname@example.org
+Instructor: Thomas Lam, firstname.lastname@example.org

-There will be problem sets every one or two weeks.
-There will be no final exam.
+There will be a problem set roughly every two weeks.

 Homework solutions must be typed in LaTeX and submitted to Gradescope.

 At the front of your homework solution, please acknowledge any books, online sources, etc. consulted, and indicate other students you worked with on the homework.

 The course will have significant overlap with the following optional textbook:

 [AC] Algebraic Combinatorics: Walks, Trees, Tableaux, and More by R. P. Stanley, Springer, 2nd ed, 2018.
 Version of 2013 is available as pdf file